darktable-org/dtdocs/content/module-reference/processing-modules/blurs.md

 ## general

 blur radius
-: The spreading size of the blur.
+: The spreading size of the blur (4-256 px).

 blur type
 : Choose between the different blur variants (above).